pypa/pipx/testdata/tests_packages/README.md

 * Manually activate the Github workflow: Create tests package lists for offline tests
 * Download the artifact `lists` and put the files from it into this directory.

-To locally generate these lists, on the target platform execute:
+Or to locally generate these lists, on the target platform execute:
 * `nox -s create_test_package_list`

 # Updating / Populating the directory `.pipx_tests/package_cache` before running the tests